SunlayGGX/Storm/README.md

 Here the architecture of the config file (each section are a tag in xml where the subsection should be put into)

+#### Application

+- **displayBranch (boolean, facultative)**: If true, the branch the application was built upon will be displayed as part as its title when starting the application.
+It is useful for when we want to compare runs built from many branch and we want to know which is which.
+Default is false (because it is not really graceful if I want the application to be a proper application in the future).

 #### Debug (facultative)

 ##### - Log (facultative)